ed588/nselec/README.md

 are not included in this repository for various reasons.
 If you need an old version for some specific reason, contact me.

+This software is licensed under the GNU Affero General Public License v3.0, or at your option any later version.

 Below is the original README file:

 # nselec